“I’m afraid someone will steal my script. I’ve worked so hard on it and it’s really unique. I would be devastated if it got stolen. ”

 If a small office like Smart Girls who is not even producing movies gets threats of lawsuits, then it’s hard telling how many threats a studio deals with on a weekly basis – 99.9% of which are unfounded.
 That is another key reason they do not take unsolicited scripts.

-One final point before I address the viability of the 5 ways people tout as ways to protect your script.
+One final point before I address the viability of the 5 ways people say you can protect your script.
+Writers need to understand: You cannot protect an idea, you can only protect the execution of it.

 In other words, if you have a great idea for a story and you tell that idea to someone, you have no claim to that story whatsoever.
 Even if you write your version and they write their version — you still have no protection of the idea itself.
 It’s all about the execution of it.

-An idea is worth nothing – the value lies in the execution of the idea, the story itself — so it comes down to protecting the execution of your story, meaning the screenplay itself.
+An idea alone is worth nothing – the value lies in the execution of the idea, the story itself — so it comes down to protecting the execution of your story, meaning the screenplay itself.
 The more of it you have expressed, the better.

 1. Am I protected if I register my script with the Writer’s Guild of America (WGA)?